AlekseiShkurin/EDWARD_IBM_hackathon/README.md

 ###EDWARD
-*EDWARD is aimed to afford user running convolutional neural network for image classification and customize it according to the data used.*
+*EDWARD is aimed to afford user running convolutional neural network for image classification and customize it according to the data used.
+This allows to receive more accurate and justified results in medical imaging analysis.*

 ####File list
 --------------------------------------------------------------------------------------------------------------------------